DaiseyD/wastewater/plan.md

 ## crucial
-- clean up code ruby
-    - error handling with datatarget in ui
-    - centralized datatarget singleton class
-- clean up code UI
+- clean up code
-- logging to stdout AND logfile

-# requirements
-Ruby
-Python pyside6
-Iexchange
-Infoworks ICM
+- add a base Scenario to start from
+- documentation